 Achieve your Journalism degree by finding a quality option you can afford.
 Explore best value schools below.
-U.S. colleges and universities saw 13,903 Journalism people graduate with bachelor degrees in 2016.
+U.S. colleges and universities saw 13,875 Journalism people graduate with bachelor degrees in 2018.
 The average salary of a Journalism grad is $34,766 in their early career and $62,908 in mid-career.
 However, students report earning anywhere from $27,168 to $44,417 in their early career, and $36,367 to $90,604 in mid-career, depending on the program.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 If you're looking for the very best training available in Journalism you can't do better than Brigham Young University - Provo.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 Iowa State University is one of the best schools in the United States for Journalism.
 Students who graduate from this program report average early career earnings of journalism and mid-career earnings of $74,354.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 There is an advanced degree program obtainable for those who are intrigued.
 This school is known for a low crime rate, among the safest schools in the country.
 Watch some school videos to learn more about what's happening on campus.